kaynboyle/learningaboutcode/Develop/gist-template.md

 [^abc] - NOT a b or c

 ### Flags

-i - case-insensitive search
-g - returns all matches the default without this flag is to return the first one m - multiline mode of anchors eg. ^$m - enable m affects ^ and $ so that you can pick out items from different places on the line instead of just the beginning of the line
+THIS ISN'T USED IN THE SAMPLE REGEX BUT... some examples: i - case-insensitive search g - returns all matches the default without this flag is to return the first one m - multiline mode of anchors eg. ^$m - enable m affects ^ and $ so that you can pick out items from different places on the line instead of just the beginning of the line